top of page

 Curriculum Overview

 The Curriculum Vice Principal has overall leadership responsibility for the curriculum.
-There is regular review of the curriculum, at all levels, to meet the needs and interests of the current cohorts of pupils, in order to enable them to realise their potential.
+There is regular review of the curriculum, at all levels, to meet the needs and interests of the current cohort of students and enable them to realise their potential.

-We have established effective links with other schools in the Area Learning Community (ALC) and the programmes available through the ALC are of a high quality and demonstrate a commitment to meeting the needs, abilities and aspirations of all pupils.
+We work collaboratively with other schools in the Dungannon Area Learning Community (ALC) and the programmes available through the ALC are of high quality and demonstrate commitment to meeting the needs, abilities and aspirations of all students.

-The end of Years 10 and 12 mark key transition points when students embark on a new ‘era’ in their education.
-The curriculum team work proactively with students and parents leading up to these key transition points to ensure that all students are offered the help and guidance needed to make effective and positive subject choices.
-Our Key Stage 4 and Post-16 curriculums are as flexible as possible and enable success.
+The end of Years 10 and 12 mark key transition points and the curriculum team works proactively with students and parents to offer the help and guidance needed to make effective and positive subject choices.
+Our Key Stage 4 and Post16 curriculums are as flexible as possible and enable success.

 Key Stage 3 (Years 8, 9 & 10) Study